ShimantoRahman/EMPA/README.md

-# EMPA
+# Expected Maximum Profit for Customer Acquisition (EMPA)
-Expected Maximum Profit for Customer Acquisition
+This is a repository for the Flanders Make conference.